osrf/mbari_wec/docs/docs/Tutorials/Install/Install_source.md

 ### Ubuntu 24.04, ROS 2 Jazzy, Gazebo Harmonic
 !!! info "NOTE:"
-    This is the current recommended requirements.
+    These is the current recommended requirements.
 Ubuntu 22.04, ROS 2 Humble, Gazebo Garden instructions are no longer maintained for `mbari_wec` as Gazebo Garden is EOL.

 Follow instructions for [Installing Gazebo with ROS](https://gazebosim.org/docs/harmonic/ros_installation/).